 1. Make a shopping list

 Before heading out to the stores or shopping online, you’ll want to make a list.
+This is one of the easiest Black Friday tips.
 I recommend making two shopping lists: 1) Items for yourself and for the home 2) Gifts for family, friends or upcoming events.

 You can put everything on one page.
 I just like to organize my shopping list this way.